Find Your Perfect School

 www.premiumschools.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-Have you thought about entering the healthcare field but are unsure in what capacity would be a good fit for you?
+Have you thought about entering a healthcare career but are unsure in what capacity would be a good fit for you?
 If so, check out our guide to becoming an Occupational Therapy Assistant or Aide.

 Every day, we all take for granted simple tasks, such as cooking breakfast, brushing our teeth, and going on about our business.
 Unfortunately, many are not that fortunate due to physical disabilities, accidents, or illness.
-Through Occupational Therapy, you can help someone become independent again.
+Occupational therapy assistants work hard to help clients become independent again.

 In this choice of career, there are several levels to consider, such as: